bright/new-www/content/projects/app-for-parkinsons-patients.md

 Before reaching out to us, our client had already designed a high-fidelity wireframe of the user interface.
 Consequently, they needed a technological partner to take ownership of the software development process.
 And so, **Bright Inventions was entrusted with the implementation of the entire system** - the development of two apps (iOS and Android), as well as the entire backend.

-The app functioned as a personal digital diary for individuals with Parkinson's disease, allowing users to log their symptoms and monitor their medication intake.
-I**ts primary aim was to observe the body's reaction to therapies, aiding patients and healthcare professionals in managing the condition**.
+The app functioned as a personal digital diary for individuals with Parkinson's disease, allowing users to log their symptoms and monitor their medication intake. **Its primary aim was to observe the body's reaction to therapies, aiding patients and healthcare professionals in managing the condition**.
 The app provided advanced analytics for physicians to better understand patient conditions.

 ![App for Parkinson's Patients](../../static/images/app_for_parkinson_patients3.png)